A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

-In Theorem \ref{thm:convergence-almost-minimizers}, we consider applied loads given by mechanical forces and external magnetic fields, all dependent on the thickness $h>0$ of the plate.
+In Theorem \ref{thm:convergence-almost-minimizers}, we consider applied loads given by mechanical forces and external magnetic fields, all dependent on the thickness of the plate.
 In particular, the energy contribution determined by the external magnetic field, usually called Zeeman energy, is of Eulerian type.
-The total energy is given by the difference between the magnetoelastic energy and the work of applied loads.
-We prove that, assuming clamped boundary conditions on the deformations, sequence of almost minimizers of the total energy converge, as $h \to 0^+$, to minimizers of the corresponding energy functional in the reduced model.
+The total energy is given by the difference between the magnetoelastic energy and the work of applied loads. {\MMM Having prescribed the asymptotic behaviour of the applied loads,} we prove that sequence of almost minimizers of the total energy converge, as $h \to 0^+$, to minimizers of the corresponding energy functional in the reduced model.
 Because of the rescaling of the elastic energy, the analysis in quite involved since the coercivity of the total energy functional is not immediate.

+In the quasistatic setting we adopt the framework of rate-independent processes with the notion of energetic solution \cite{mielke.roubicek}.
+We consider time-dependent applied loads and {\MMM we introduce the dissipation distance

+Our results in the quasistatic setting are in the spirit of evolutionary $\Gamma$-convergence \cite{mielke.roubicek.stefanelli}.
+The first one, namely Theorem \ref{thm:evolutionary-gamma-convergence}, states the convergence energetic solutions for the bulk model to energetic solutions of the reduced model, as $h\to 0^+$.
+Here, the existence of energetic solutions for the bulk model is part of the assumptions, while the existence for the reduced model follows as a byproduct.
+However, our setting is compatible with the existence of energetic solutions for the bulk model in the sense that, under additional assumption on the density $\Phi$, this can be ensured.
+We refer to Remark \ref{rem:ex-ensol-bulk} for more details. }

-Finally, we address the quasistatic setting.
-We consider time-dependent applied loads and a rate-independent dissipation.
-The dissipation distance is given by the distance in $L^1$ among Lagrangian magnetizations \eqref{eqn:D_h}.
-This notion of dissipation has the appreciable feature of being frame-indifferent, that is, rigid motions do not dissipate energy \cite{bresciani.davoli.kruzik}.
-For every $h>0$, we consider the approximate incremental minimization problem, a relaxed version of incremental minimization problem \cite{mielke.roubicek} that has been introduced in order to cope with the possible lack of minimizers of energy functionals.
-In Theorem \ref{thm:convergence-AIMP}, we show that, for a sequence of partitions of the time interval whose size vanish together with some tolerance constants, as $h \to 0^+$, the piecewise constant interpolants of the solutions of the approximate incremental minimization problems for suitably well prepared initial data converge, as $h \to 0^+$, to an energetic solution \cite{mielke.roubicek} of the reduced model.
-This result is inspired by \cite{mielke.roubicek.stefanelli}.
-As a byproduct, we deduce the existence of energetic solutions for the reduced model.
+Subsequently, we present a variant of the previous convergence result.
+For every $h>0$, we consider the approximate incremental minimization problem \cite{mielke.roubicek.stefanelli}, a relaxed version of incremental minimization problem that has been introduced in order to cope with the possible lack of minimizers of energy functionals.
+Indeed, this approximate problem always admits solutions.
+In Theorem \ref{thm:convergence-AIMP}, we show that, given a sequence of partitions of the time interval whose size vanish together with some tolerances, as $h \to 0^+$, the piecewise-constant interpolants corresponding to solutions of the approximate incremental minimization problems for suitably well prepared initial data converge, as $h \to 0^+$, to an energetic solution of the reduced model.